 As far as publishers’ involvement with promoting their books, they have in-house sales and marketing teams that handle all aspects of distribution across the normal sales channels.
 But when it comes to non-traditional outlets, like farmers’ markets, festivals, or that eclectic online boutique with a massive Instagram following, it’s usually up to the author to seek out, initiate, and/or coordinate the relationship.

-A large part of the success of my first book, The CSA Cookbook, was the overwhelming support it received from all of my blog readers and social contacts.
-It’s tricky to market a niche title such as that one, and I couldn’t have done it without the wonderful community behind Garden Betty.
+A large part of the success of my previous books, The CSA Cookbook and The New Camp Cookbook, was the overwhelming support they received from all of my blog readers and social contacts.
+It’s tricky to market niche titles such as those, and I couldn’t have done it without the wonderful community behind Garden Betty.

 1. Buy the author’s book.